mjtpena/mjtpena.github.io/content/posts/2022/2022-08-26-CSharp-InMemoryDB.md

 If you're running a .NET application that doesn't require a database, one of the options that you can use is having `In Memory Database`.
 What this means is that you are using the machine's RAM to store data for your application.

-There are multiple ways of implemeting these:
+There are multiple ways of implementing these:

 - Plain C# object / list / dictionary / hash table
 - Dependency Injection with proper lifetime (singleton/trancient/scoped)